Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 #### Functions

-##### decode path
+##### decode plpath

 ###### Char checker

-This function checks a character passed to it and updates the current notation instance with one of seven execution paths.
+This function checks a character passed to it and updates the current notation instance with one of seven execution plpaths.
 These paths are based on the class the character falls into:

 - A delimiter
     - An opening delimiter